 However, there is a widespread misuse in our society - many people talk about 'gender equality' when they mean 'sex equality'; or they ask for your 'gender' on forms, when they really mean 'sex'.
 Although it is a common mistake it is still a mistake.
 It is strange that people make this mistake when we all know that discrimination against males or females is called sexism (not 'genderism').

 Even the World Health Organization realise that the terms are commonly misused, and discuss the differences on their website.

-Recently I was annoyed to see a survey form being developed by one of my employers, a university, in which students were asked for their 'gender' when the options were male and female and the question was really about sex.
+Recently I was annoyed to see a survey form being developed by a university, in which students were asked for their 'gender' when the options were male and female and the question was really about sex.
 I pointed out the error but it was kept.
 The reasons given were that:

 a) because the term is used incorrectly elsewhere so people expect it; and